Mount Hikurangi - Te Ara ki Hikurangi

 Plan and prepare

-Please wear or carry clothing and equipment appropriate for mountainous terrain as weather can be unpredictable.
+Wear or carry clothing and equipment appropriate for mountainous terrain as weather can be unpredictable.

 No dogs, no guns and no mountain bikes are to be taken onto Pakihiroa.

-Please use map NZTopo50 BE44 Te Puia Springs.
+Use map NZTopo50 BE44 Te Puia Springs.
 These can be purchased from local map stockists.

 Te Ara ki Hikurangi may be closed for short periods during the year for farming or cultural reasons.
 All closures will be publicly notified.
 Further information can be obtained from Te Runanganui o Ngati Porou.